mchkhawarshahzad/php-htaccess-manager/README.md

 - Rebuild `.htaccess` content in proper structure
 - Simple `get()` and `put()` file methods
 - Auto-checks for disabled PHP functions
 - Update `.htaccess` with new rules without affecting existing ones
+- Apache rules validation and conversion on the fly based on apache version, if V2.2 then (2.4+ to 2.2) and if 2.4+ then (2.2 to 2.4+)

 ## 📂 Usage Examples (in `examples` folder)